Lanterdan Quarry: Location

 The quarry lies south of Caroline Quarry immediately west of the village of Treknow.
 As the quarry is adjacent to Caroline and West quarries, it can be difficult to discern its exact boundaries.
 The quarry covers a 200m stretch of coastline but doesn’t reach as far as the water’s edge, making it more similar to the nearby inland workings at Prince of Wales and Bowithick quarries.
 The workings extend up to 80m inland and reach a height of around 30m.
 The quarry is clearly visible from the South West Coast Path and can also be reached by clambering over rocks from Trebarwith Strand and Hole beaches.

 The Stone

 The quarry provided a source of Upper Devonian slate and Lower Carboniferous slates of an olive green or blue-black colour used predominantly for roofing.
 The rubble was used as building material.

 History

 Lanterdan is the oldest of Tintagel’s slate quarries having been worked from the end of the fifteenth century.
 At least seven different quarries were cut into the cliffs here.
 In 1883, the quarry employed a solitary worker, Thomas Sweet and according to the 1907 OS map, Lanterdan was still in use at that date.

 Waste Disposal

 Initially the unusable stone will have been deposited into the sea.
-As the quarry moved further inland, tramways will have taken to the stone to the cliff edge where it will have been tipped into the water.
+As the quarry moved further inland, tramways will have taken the stone to the cliff edge where it will have been tipped into the water.
 Latterly, earlier worked parts of the quarry will have been backfilled.